henryegloff/Unity-Scripts/README.md

 ## Basic Player Controller

 Adds basic physics controls to a player object.
-Uses the direction of a camera target object (that the camera is parented to) to determine the direction that force or velocity can be applied to the player object (see Simple Camera Controller).
+Uses the direction of a camera target object (that the camera is parented to) to determine the direction that force or velocity can be applied to the player object (see Camera Controller).

 ## Camera Controller